Seacork Studio

 Turning seaweed into carbon-negative and biodegradable non-structural construction materials.

-Seacork develops proprietary carbon-negative and biodegradable acoustic panels from invasive and spent seaweed to phase out conventional high embodied carbon panels.
+Seacork develops biodegradable acoustic panels from invasive and spent seaweed to phase out conventional high carbon panels.
 In addition, used panels and offcuts are reprocessed into brand-new products, eliminating process and end-of-life waste.
-Because they are made with a biogenic feedstock that is sourced and processed locally, Seacork Panels are carbon-negative as confirmed by Carbon Wise’s independent life cycle analysis.
+And because they are made with a biogenic feedstock that is sourced and processed locally, Seacork Panels are carbon-negative, as verified by Carbon Wise’s independent life cycle analysis.

 “Seacork is more than just creating sustainable acoustic panels — it’s about redefining our relationship with materials and the natural world.
 By transforming invasive seaweeds into high-performing, 100% compostable acoustic panels, we’re proving that sustainability and performance can go hand in hand.
 Our mission is not only to replace carbon-intensive materials but to inspire the industry to think beyond extraction and toward circularity, where the life of natural resources is valued beyond the final product.
 This is about protecting local marine ecosystems, reducing waste, and creating a future where innovation works in harmony with nature.
 NorthX’s support is crucial to help us develop and prove our technology in BC.”